Richard Wyatt Jr.: Career

-"Hollywood Jazz: 1945–1972" at Capitol Records Building in Los Angeles, CA. Restored in hand-glazed ceramic tile.
+Hollywood Jazz: 1945–1972 at Capitol Records Building, Los Angeles.
+Restored 2012 in hand-glazed ceramic tile.

 Wyatt showed artistic promise from an early age.
 When he was twelve, he won $200 at the first Watts Chalk-In, a sidewalk art contest sponsored by the Studio Watts Workshop.
 At thirteen, he participated in an art show at the Los Angeles Bahá’í Center, where he exhibited alongside John Outterbridge, who became a mentor and advocate.
 Other influential early mentors included Cecil Fergerson and Claude Booker, whom he met through his participation in the Watts Summer Festival.
 At the age of seventeen, Wyatt was selected to be part of the Los Angeles County Museum of Art's 1972 "Panorama of Black Artists" exhibition, which garnered him widespread recognition and effectively launched his career as a member of the city's African American artistic community.

-Wyatt has worked as a teacher and lecturer, assisting John Outterbridge at the Watts Tower Arts Center from 1974–1978, and doing part-time, occasional teaching at the University of California, Irvine and at the Otis Art Institute.
-But since 1989, he has been able to devote himself full-time to his art.
+Wyatt also worked as a teacher and lecturer, assisting John Outterbridge at the Watts Tower Arts Center from 1974–1978, and doing part-time, occasional teaching at the University of California, Irvine and at the Otis Art Institute.
+From 1989 and to his death in 2024, Wyatt continued to devote himself to his art.